 Present: Foreign Affairs Officer and AAAS Science and Technology Policy Fellow, U.S. Department of State

-Nikki works on characterizing pharmaceutically relevant membrane protein complexes to link changes in structure and dynamics to function.
-Namely, she works with a G protein-coupled receptor called the adenosine A2a receptor to elucidate structural details and functional consequences of homo-dimerization.
+Nikki was coadvised by Prof. Michelle O'Malley (ChE) and Prof. Songi Han (DCB).
+She worked on characterizing pharmaceutically relevant membrane protein complexes to link changes in structure and dynamics to function.
+Namely, she worked with a G protein-coupled receptor called the adenosine A2a receptor to elucidate structural details and functional consequences of homo-dimerization.
 The A2a receptor regulates cardiac function and several processes within the central nervous system; the outcome of this research will facilitate improved rational drug design to target A2a receptor oligomers in the treatment of disorders such as inflammation, fibrosis, schizophrenia and Parkinson's disease.

 Alex's research focuses on hydration on a molecular level.
 The question he is most concerned with is how and why are hydrophilic surfaces hydrated in both biological systems as well as non-biological or inorganic systems?
 He is working on solving this mystery by performing DNP measurements and surface force measurements.
 Apart from this, he works on the correlattion of measurements of water diffusivity with surface forces specifically for hydrated hydrophilic surfaces.